Questions to Ask a Realtor When Selling Your Home

-Regardless of the industry I have found people who provide outstanding customer service will receive referrals and repeat business without even asking.
-Think about it, would you refer someone to your friends and family who provided lousy service?
-Of course not, but if someone provided outstanding service and exceeded your expectations you may just scream that persons name from the rooftops and refer them to everyone you know.
+Regardless of the industry, I have found people who provide outstanding customer service will receive referrals and repeat business without even asking.
+Think about it, Would you refer someone to your friends and family who provided lousy service?
+Of course not, but if someone provided outstanding service and exceeded your expectations you may just scream that person’s name from the rooftops and refer them to everyone you know.

 So if you’re interviewing two listing agents who’ve been in the industry for the same amount of time and one received zero referrals or repeat clients in the last year while the other received 8 you can almost guarantee the REALTOR who received 8 referrals provides excellent service.
 This is one of the many questions to ask a Realtor.

 Not all questions are created equal when it comes to what questions to ask a Realtor when selling a home.
 Some questions are very valuable while others are pretty meaningless.
 So it’s really important for prospective home sellers to understand what questions they’re asking and how the answers may impact them.

 If you are looking to sell your home in South Florida and are in the process of interviewing listing agents I would love the opportunity to meet with you.
 I’ll be more than happy to answer any “questions to ask a Realtor” that you came up with.Please select a valid form